 Classical PianistPianist William Cuthbertson, who was born in Sevenoaks, England, has lived in Waldkirch in the German Black Forest for many years.
 He plays an active part in local cultural activities, both as performer and organiser.

 A very significant person in William Cuthbertson’s life was the renowned London-based German pianist, composer and pedagogue, Peter Feuchtwanger.
 From 1999, William Cuthbertson organised an annual International Master Class with Peter Feuchtwanger in Waldkirch.
 Since Feuchtwanger´s death in 2016, the Master Class continues to take place with Cuthbertson - click here for details.

 Cuthbertson is considered a master of improvisation, a skill he developed at Sevenoaks School under the guidance of Brian Townend and from time to time he accompanies silent films with free improvisation at the local community cinema, Klappe 11.
 His teaching is eclectic, using what approach is most applicable, complimantary and at the same time in harmony with Peter Feuchtwanger‚s brilliant insights.

 William Cuthbertson has given concerts in Germany, Holland, Poland, Denmark, Norway, England, Russia, Austria, Sweden, Switzerland and the United States.
 In 2010, Chopin’s 200th anniversary, he gave a series of six recitals in Waldkirch and in 2011, three Liszt recitals for Liszt's 200th anniversary.
 In 2019 he will perform works by Clara Schumann for the 200th anniversary of her birth.
 In 2020, he will celebrate the 250th anniversary of the birth of Ludwig van Beethoven's birth with a programme of his piano sonatas.

-In November 2017 he will be serving on the jury of the 4th Thailand International Chopin Competition in Bangkok.
+In November 2017 he served on the jury and performed at the 4th Thailand International Chopin Competition in Bangkok.
 This was repeated at the 5th Thailand International Chopin Competition in 2019.
 Details here.